PythonRSAS/pythonrsas.github.io/_posts/2021-09-27-1-Python-SAS-reusable-code.md

 # jargons

+* **attribute** for any name following a dot.
+Such as df.shape.
+Attributes may be read-only or writable.
+This is not available in SAS.
 * **namespace** is a mapping from names to objects.
 SAS has namespace too, even though it may have a different name.

 The important thing to know about namespaces is that there is absolutely no relation between names in different namespaces; for instance, two different modules may both define a function <span class="coding">deepnn<span>  — we must prefix it with its module name.

 Examples:
-1. the set of built-in names (including functions, and built-in exception names);
+1. the set of built-in names (including functions, and built-in exception names)
-2. the global names in a module; and the local names in a function invocation.
+2. the global names in a module; and the local names in a function invocation
 3. the set of attributes of an object.

 * **scope** of namespace:
-* **attribute** for any name following a dot.
-Such as df.shape.
-Attributes may be read-only or writable.
-This is not available in SAS.
 # a class in Python
-A class is indeed a class,literally.
-A class is a group of things and things associated with that group of things.
+A class is a class,literally.
+It is a group of things and things associated with that group of things.
 Using jargon, a class groups objects such as attributes and functions/methods that belong together. ["Classes provide a means of bundling data and functionality together."](https://docs.python.org/3/tutorial/classes.html)  The closest thing from SAS to Python class is a SAS procedure specifically those that do very specific things.
 For example, PROC LOGISTIC, which contains almost all the reusable code that one needs for doing logistic regression in a statical-focused context.

 Only in a Python class did I see clearly that the thinking process is different from SAS.
 The design of a class is the essence of object programming and the essence of what makes Python thought process different from SAS.
 It is when writing a class that I finally say to myself "Aha, that's something that SAS does not provide, at least not in open scene, and that's kind of new to me!"